 This session is sponsored by MapR Technologies

-Ted Dunning is Chief Application Architect at MapR Technologies and committer and PMC member for the Apache Mahout project.
-He contributing to the Mahout clustering, classification and matrix decomposition algorithms.
-He was the chief architect behind the MusicMatch, (now Yahoo Music) and Veoh recommendation systems and built fraud detection systems for ID Analytics.
+Ted Dunning is chief application architect at MapR Technologies and a committer and PMC member for the Apache Mahout project.
+He contributed to the Mahout clustering, classification, and matrix decomposition algorithms.
+He was the chief architect behind the MusicMatch (now Yahoo Music) and Veoh recommendation systems, and built fraud detection systems for ID Analytics.